-It can be frustrating trying to deal with a contract dispute after a company shuts down, dissolves, declares bankruptcy, or merges or is acquired by another company.
+It can be frustrating trying to deal with a contract dispute after a company shuts down, dissolves, declares bankruptcy, merges, or is acquired by another company.
 The business may try and avoid liability by claiming the contract is no longer valid or the new owner is not bound by a prior agreement.
-However, your business attorney may still be able to hold the new owner liable or seek payment for any breach of contract.
+However, a contract and business litigation attorney may still be able to hold the new owner liable or seek payment for any breach of contract.

 Rights and Responsibilities of a Dissolving Company

 Closing a business is generally not a quick process.
 It may take time to dissolve the company, take an inventory of assets, get a valuation of the business, handle existing contracts, liquidate assets, pay off debts, and file dissolution papers with the state.
 During this time, the business may still be trying to perform under an existing contract or be trying to avoid any communication with the other business since they cannot pay or perform.
 This can put the business' clients, including other small businesses, in jeopardy.

 When a business is closing or dissolving, there are still rights and responsibilities of the business and owners with regards to existing contracts.
 The business may still have the right to expect the performance of the contracts and be responsible for performing or paying on those contracts.

 The first place to check for what happens after a business closes is in the contract.
 There may be a section in the contract about what happens in the event of a change in the business.
 The rights or duties of a party may be assigned if another party takes over the company.
 A business change may also necessitate a novation or substitution.

 A well-drafted business contract agreement should provide for common eventualities, including a business changing hands or closing down.
 If your contracts do not provide for conditions like a closing business or sale to another company, talk to your Massachusetts business attorney about negotiating and formulating contracts that will protect your business and provide predictability in the future.

 Doing Business with a Bankrupt Company